GoodPraxis/oumu/README.md

 ## Usage

 Click on the extension icon to enable/disable text replacement, and to choose the chapters you would like to enable.

 ## Roadmap
 Things which are planned to be added in the future:
 - Ability to whitelist/blackilist sites
 - Custom word lists
 - Romaji for all words

+## Changelog
+### 0.1.0
+* Add blacklisted elements to avoid issues on certain websites (e.g. Reddit's and Medium's WYSIWYG editor)
+### 0.0.2
+* Improve the way default settings are created
+### 0.0.1
+* Initial release